 Breaking the cycle of video game addiction can be done, but like other compulsive behaviors, it may require professional help.
 For some gamers, it is as easy as unplugging the computer and reconnecting with family and friends.
 For others, 12-step programs and cognitive behavior therapy may provide the answer.
 Long-time gamers sometimes need help learning the social skills and nutritional habits they failed to develop during adolescence.

-Young adults respond especially well to wilderness therapy addiction programs like Red Oak Recovery®.
-Our credentialed addiction specialists also offer nutritional therapy and life skills training, in addition to clinical guidance and support.
-Call 866.457.7426 to learn how we can help you or a loved one escape the tyranny of addiction and learn to live a healthier and more fulfilling life.
+In addition to recovery games for adults, our patients respond exceptionally well to wilderness therapy addiction programs such as the one at Red Oak Recovery®.
+Call 828.382.9699 or fill out our online contact form to learn how we can help you or a loved one escape the cycle of addiction and learn to live a healthier and more fulfilling life.